E. V. Rieu: Publishing and translating

 By the time Rieu retired as general editor of the Penguin Classics series, he had overseen the publication of about 160 volumes.
 He assiduously tracked down all the scholars and translators he wanted for each, creating a series that combined sound scholarship with readability, and accessibility through authoritative introductions and notes.
 Rieu himself also translated the Iliad (1950), the Voyage of Argo (1959) by Apollonius of Rhodes, The Four Gospels (1952) and Virgil's Pastoral Poems (1949).
 Having become an Anglican in 1947, Rieu sat on the joint churches' committee that oversaw the production of the New English Bible (1961–70).
 The genial and witty Rieu was a friend and editorial mentor of the science fiction writer Olaf Stapledon.

 Poetry and stories for children

 Rieu is less known for his children's verse, Cuckoo Calling: a book of verse for youthful people (1933).
 This he expanded as The Flattered Flying Fish and Other Poems (1962).
 A selection of his verse appeared in A Puffin Quartet of Poets (1958).
 For Rieu himself, his poems were a sideline, aimed mainly at children.

 Rieu wrote the short story "Pudding Law: A Nightmare", included in The Great Book for Girls, published by Oxford University Press.

 Honours

-The University of Leeds awarded him an honorary D.Litt. in 1949, and he received a CBE in 1953.
+The University of Leeds awarded him an honorary Doctor of Letters degree (DLitt) in 1949.
+He was appointed Commander of the Order of the British Empire (CBE) in 1953 Coronation Honours.
 In 1951, he was chosen president of the Virgil Society and seven years later vice-president of the Royal Society of Literature.